Acorns vs Stash | Which Is Best?

 Acct.
 Types Roth, Traditional, and SEP IRA, individual brokerage accounts, debit account, custodial accounts Roth and Traditional IRA, individual brokerage accounts, debit account, custodial accounts, robo-investing

-Portfolio Options 5 portfolio choices; 7 classes of assets 3 portfolio choices; thousands of ETFs and stocks
+Portfolio Options 5 portfolio choices; 7 classes of assets; individual stocks 3 portfolio choices; thousands of ETFs and stocks

 Cust.
 Service Email; web resources; chat support; limited phone support Email; web resources; limited phone support